HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 ### Section 6.2: Interference and Grounding

-Alright, let’s step into the world of interference and grounding—or in other words, "The Art of Keeping Your Signals Clean and Your Neighbors Happy."
+Alright, let’s step into the world of interference and grounding — or in other words, "The Art of Keeping Your Signals Clean and Your Neighbors Happy."

 #### Interference: The Uninvited Guest